 BRCA1 and BRCA2 Genes: What You Need to Know According to Massachusetts General Hospital Cancer Center

 Jews of central and eastern European descent have a one in forty chance of having a mutation in their BRCA1 or BRCA2 gene that puts them at much higher risk than the general population of developing ovarian cancer, breast cancer (male or female) and prostate cancer.
-Follow this link to learn all you need to know about BRCA1 and BRCA2 gene mutations in the time it takes to drink a cup of coffee.

 How can a person who has a BRCA1 or BRCA2 gene mutation manage their risk of cancer?